Prague Championship

 The Veolia Pražská Teplárenská Men Championship (Czech: Veolia Pražská Teplárenská Přebor Mužů) is a football competition for teams in the Prague metropolitan area of the Czech Republic.
 The competition is organized by the Prague Football Association (Czech: Pražský fotbalový svaz) and is one of the regional leagues that make up the Czech football league system.

 History

 The Prague Football Championship was founded in 1919, shortly after the formation of the Czechoslovak Republic.
 The competition initially consisted of teams from Prague and its surrounding areas, and was one of the top regional leagues in the country.

-In the early years, the championship was dominated by the biggest Prague clubs such as Sparta Prague, Slavia Prague and DFC Prague.
+In the early years, the championship was dominated by the biggest Prague clubs such as Sparta Prague, Slavia Prague and DFC Prag.
 However, as the competition grew, more and more smaller clubs began to participate, leading to a more diverse range of winners.

 During the Communist era, the Prague Football Championship was merged with other regional leagues to form the Central Bohemian Championship.
 However, following the Velvet Revolution of 1989, the competition was re-established as a separate entity.